 So, no matter what you’re hoping to get from a liberal arts education, you’re sure to find it somewhere.

-In this list, we ranked the top 25 liberal arts colleges from across the nation, based on factors like graduation rate, diversity, and selectivity.
+In this list, we ranked the top 25 best liberal art schools from across the nation, based on factors like graduation rate, diversity, and selectivity.

 Here are the 25 best liberal arts colleges in the country: